foxydot/balancedinsight/wp-content/plugins/dynamic-widgets/readme.txt

 = I have found a bug!
 Now what? =

-Please file a [bugreport](http://www.qurl.nl/bugreport/).
+Please check the [Issue Tracker](http://www.qurl.nl/dynamic-widgets/issue-tracker/) first.
+The bug might have been reported and even maybe already fixed.
+When not, you can file a [bugreport](http://www.qurl.nl/dynamic-widgets/bugreport/).
 Please note the procedure how to create a dump in the previous answer.
 After you've filed the report, I'll get back to you asap.

 = How do I completely remove Dynamic Widgets? =